fosshostorg/fosshost.org/src/posts/freenode-partnership-to-be-discontinued.md

 author: thomas
 ---

 # We have now fully withdrawn from the Freenode Partnership.
 The below blog post will be kept for historical and referential purposes, though the vision remains unchanged.
+The [original blog post](https://fosshost.org/news/freenode) about the partnership was updated to reflect the ending of it.

 Fosshost is a non-profit home and superstructure of FOSS projects.
 We provide a range of services to support, promote, advance, and underpin